chandlergibbons/Mars-Web-Scrape-Info-Page/README.md

 The next items I grabed were on the Mars Facts webpage.
 I used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc. I then used Pandas to convert the data to a HTML table string.

+Mars Hemispheres

+Lastly I visited the USGS Astrogeology site here to obtain high resolution images for each of Mar's hemispheres.

+I used splinter tto click each of the links to the hemispheres in order to find the image url to the full resolution image.

+I then saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
+I used a Python dictionary to store the data.

+Then I appended the dictionary with the image url string and the hemisphere title to a list.
+This list contains one dictionary for each hemisphere.